 It is recommended that the name represent the name of the recorded document, for example, Heritage Estates Subdivision No. 5.

 - Choose a record type for the Record Type field.

-To store and assign record types, create your own record type domain for your parcel fabric.
+To store and assign record types, create a record type domain for the parcel fabric.
 Examples of record types are merge and split.
 Once the domain is created, open the Records attribute table and assign the domain to the Record Type field.

 - For the Recorded Date field, provide the date the record was recorded.

 - Populate the remaining fields with applicable information about the record and click Create to create the record.